RSpec Testing Framework

 RSpec SQL custom utilities

-A small set of utility methods and classes have been provided to make testing and displaying SQL queries easier within Ruby.
-These utility methods are available both within the Preloaded Code (data setup) and Test Cases.
+A small set of utility methods and classes have been provided to make testing and displaying SQL queries easy within Ruby.
+These utility methods are available from any file in the runner.

 $sqlis a global variable which contains the user's SQL solution

-run_sqlis a method that will run the user's query, execute any non-SELECT statements and print and return any result sets from SELECT statements.
+run_sqlis a method that will run the user's query, execute any non-SELECT statements and print and return any result sets from SQL

-We utilize the Sequel gem to communicate with the database driver.
+We use the Sequel gem to communicate with the database driver.

 RSpec uses the words "describe" and "it" so we can express concepts like a conversation:

 "Describe a query" "It should return 5 rows"

 # prints the user's query to the UI and returns the results as a Sequel dataset. results = run_sql describe "Query" do it "should return 5 rows" do expect(results.size).to eq 5 end end

 ExampleGroup.
 Within the block passed to